zestyitaliano/astalla/README.md

 ## Environment variables

- codex/fix-deployment-issue-on-vercel-6wxxpp

- codex/fix-deployment-issue-on-vercel-k6bm9d

- codex/fix-deployment-issue-on-vercel-rnbuxy
- main
- main
 Copy `.env.example` to `.env` in the repo root and adjust the basic auth credentials as needed.
-The frontend's basic-auth flow will accept either the configured credentials or any accounts that users create through the new `/register` page backed by the Nest API.
-Make sure `NEXT_PUBLIC_API_BASE_URL` and `DATABASE_URL` are configured so the frontend can reach the backend when creating accounts. codex/fix-deployment-issue-on-vercel-6wxxpp
+The frontend's basic-auth flow accepts either the configured credentials or accounts created through the `/register` page backed by the Nest API.
+Ensure `NEXT_PUBLIC_API_BASE_URL` and `DATABASE_URL` are set so the frontend can reach the backend during account creation.

- codex/fix-deployment-issue-on-vercel-k6bm9d

-Copy `.env.example` to `.env` in the repo root and adjust the basic auth credentials as needed. main main main

 ## Local development